edgarpf/aws-cda-tips/README.md

 - 400KB is the maximum size of an item in DynamoDB.

+- By default, AWS allows you to have 256 DynamoDB tables per account, per region.

 - 10GB is maximum limit for the size of an item collection in DynamoDB.

 - 100 is the smallest amount of reserved capacity that can be purchased for DynamoDB.